The right bike tire will lead to a better riding experience

 Cheaper tires are made of lower-grade rubber that can be brittle and can wear faster.
 In the long run, going cheap can end up costing just as much as buying a better quality tire, because the cheap ones need to be replaced more frequently.

 Another benefit to spending a little more on a tire is weight savings.

-"A tire is the most effective place to save weight on a bike," said Kris Carlsted of Podium Sports.
+“A tire is the most effective place to save weight on a bike,” Kris Carlsted, of Podium Sports in Frisco, said.

 But at a certain point, price is “as much marketing as anything,” he said.